-Hiking is a great way to relax, connect with nature, and enjoy time with your family.
+Hiking is in fact a great way to relax, connect with nature, and enjoy time with your family, outside of the home.
 Bringing your kids along can be rewarding for you and for them, but it can also add new challenges and concerns to your trip.
-Get Your Kids Hiking! is loaded with everything you need to know to hit the trail with kids; from gear to simple proven techniques that will make your hike safe and fun.
-Written with both the novice and the seasoned hiker in mind, Jeff Alt provides all the information you need to take your child out on the trail.

 Find the Perfect Trail

-Finding just the perfect trail can be as easy as looking up trails online.
-In Ontario, we have many resouces that gives information on trails, the length, the difficulty, and more.
+Finding that perfect trail can be as easy as looking up trails online.
+In Ontario, we have many resources that give information on trails, the length, the difficulty, and more.
 It makes picking a hike simple and easy.
 Here they are:

 Ontario Trails Map

 Get kids excited with pictures, videos, and highlights of the trails they will go to and the things they will see.
 Use books, magazines, maps, and the Internet, especially park websites and videos showing the spectacular wildlife and locations they will see.

 Utilize the amazing services and resources offered by our parks, trail and recreational system, and associations.
 This will help ensure that the experience is enjoyable and memorable.
 Check if these are available during COVID-19; if not, use online resources.

 If it's your family's first hiking outing, find a park that's very close to home, in case it doesn't quite work out.
 Keep the hike easy and kid-friendly.
 For the first few times, select a hike trail that isn’t too long or too strenuous.
 And pick one with some fun features — like a lake, stream, waterfall or something else that will hold your kids' interest.
 Let your child experience what they are most excited about, even if it's something as simple as throwing rocks in a stream.
 If that's the case, then that is the experience for the day — there will always be a next time, to do something different.